f5vmr/SVXLink-Dash-V2/README.md

 # SVXLink-Dashboard-V2.5 Enhancements by DL3EL
 <h1>SVXLink Node dashboard repository inspired by a pi-star dashboard</h1>
-<h2>Originally constructed by SP2ONG and SP0DZ, but suffered from out of date code in PHP and Javascript.
+<h2>Originally constructed by SP2ONG and SP0DZ, but suffered from out of date code in PHP and Javascript.</h2>
 Updated the code from Chris slightly and added some enhancements
 <b>all requirements listed below in the original readme are still valid and need to be executed</b>
 <b>Changes</b>
 <p>The major change is that the dashboard now runs in every directory below /var/www/html.
-So you can have two dashboards parallel, for test reasons or whatever.
+So you can have two dashboards parallel, for test reasons or whatever.  </p>
 <p>So in /var/www/ run the following command line. </p>
 <p><b>sudo git clone https://github.com/f5vmr/SVXLink-Dash-V2 html/SVXLink-Dash-V2.5</b></p>
 <p><b> cd html/SVXLink-Dash-V2.5</b></p>